 If this is successful, you may be able to get some points taken off earlier than two years, depending on when you accrued them.

-There are also ways you may be able to avoid points on your driving record altogether.
+You may be able to avoid incurring points on your driving record altogether.
 If you commit a moving violation, some judges will give you the option of finishing a six-hour defensive driving program.
 If you can show proof of finishing this program, your ticket may get dismissed or never processed.
 It will be as if it never happened.

 It’s very important to know, however, that even though points can come off or be removed from your record, a violation on your record does not get removed.